lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 The **Business Model Canvas (BMC)**, developed by Alexander Osterwalder and Yves Pigneur, is the most widely used tool in startup strategy.
-It maps how a company creates, delivers, and captures value in nine interconnected blocks — on a single page.
+It maps how a company creates, delivers, and captures value in nine interconnected blocks, on a single page.

 The BMC is not a static document.
-It is a *hypothesis map* — every block is an assumption to be tested, validated, and iterated.
+It is a *hypothesis map*, in which every block is an assumption to be tested, validated, and iterated.
 AI is particularly powerful here because it can help you explore multiple model variants rapidly, stress-test assumptions, and identify interdependencies you might miss.